Chart Color Schemes

 Housing

-Holsworthy is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership
+Holsworthy is characterized by a predominantly suburban housing profile

-Holsworthy's dwelling structures, as per the latest Census, consisted of 79.6% houses and 20.5% other dwellings such as semi-detached homes, apartments, and others.
-In contrast, Sydney metro had no recorded houses or other dwellings at that time.
-Home ownership in Holsworthy stood at 18.5%, with mortgaged properties making up 48.0% and rented ones 33.5%.
-The median monthly mortgage repayment was $2,188, aligning with Sydney metro's average, while the median weekly rent was $515.
-Nationally, Holsworthy's mortgage repayments exceeded the Australian average of $1,863 by $325, and rents were substantially higher than the national figure of $375 by $140.
+Holsworthy's dwelling structure, as per the latest Census, consisted of 79.6% houses and 20.5% other dwellings.
+Home ownership stood at 18.5%, with 48.0% of dwellings mortgaged and 33.5% rented.
+The median monthly mortgage repayment was $2,188, and the median weekly rent was $515.
+Nationally, Holsworthy's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing